dmerejkowsky/dmenv/README.md

 )
 ```

-Run `dmenv freeze`: it will
+Now you are ready to use `dmenv`!

+## freeze

+Here's what `dmenv freeze` does:

-* Create a virtualenv for you with `python -m venv`
+* Create a virtualenv for you with `python -m venv` in `.venv/default`.
+(Make sure to add `.venv` to your `.gitignore`).
 * Run `pip intall --editable .[dev]` so that your dev deps are installed, and the scripts listed in `entry_points` are
-  created
+  created.
 * Run `pip freeze` to generate a `requirements.lock` file.

+## install

 Now you can add `requirements.lock` to your git repo, and then anyone can run `dmenv install` to install all the deps and get exactly the same versions you got when you ran `dmenv freeze`.
 Hooray reproducible builds!

+## run
-As a convenience, you can use:

-* `dmenv run` to run any binary from the virtualenv
+As a convenience, you can use:`dmenv run` to run any binary from the virtualenv

+## show

+`dmenv show` will show you the path of the virtualenv.
+No more, no less.

-* something like `source $(dmenv show)` to activate the virtualenv for your current shell
+On Linux, you might use something like `source $(dmenv show)/bin/activate` to activate the virtualenv in your shell.

+## upgrade-pip

+Tired of `pip` telling you to upgrade itself?
+Run `dmenv upgrade-pip` :)

+It's exactly the same as typing `dmenv run -- python -m pip install --upgrade pip`, but with less keystrokes :P

 ## Using an other python version

-To use a different Python, version add a new section in `.dmenv` with the name and the path to the binary, like this:
+To use a different Python version, add a new section in the `dmenv.toml` config file with the name and the path to the binary, like this:

 ```toml
 [env.3.8]
 python = "/path/to/python3.8"
 ```
-Then you can use all the `dmenv` commands by prefixing them with `dmenv --env 3.8`.
+Then you can use Python 3.8 with all the `dmenv` commands by prefixing them with `dmenv --env 3.8`.

+An other virtualenv will be used in `.venv/3.8` so that you can keep your default virtualenv in `.venv/default`.

 Cool, no?

 # FAQ